bitcode/NexusCommerce/README.md

 - Node.js (v16+ recommended) or Python 3.8+ (if using Python backend)
 - npm or yarn (for JS projects)
-- Shopify store with Admin API access
+- Shopify store with Storefront API access

 ### Installation